SpringerPE/python-cfconfigurator/README.md

-# python-simplecf
+# python-cfconfigurator

-`python-simplecf` is a simple and small library to manage Cloud Foundry common operations (not aimed to manage apps or service brokers).
+`python-cfconfigurator` is a simple and small library to manage Cloud Foundry common operations (not aimed to manage apps or service brokers).
 The idea behind this implementation is having a library to be used for Configuration Management tools, in particular for Ansible modules.